F-Haferkorn/ogis-cxxloop-examples/README.md

 ### REMARK on TEACHing C/C++: ###
   - ! the UK-Government decided to "force" (childern||pupils) form 4-years on to learn how to programm. !
   - 2nd grade (7years old) pupils CAN cope with the concept of PRINTING, LOOPING and generating textual/graphical outputs.
 But CONDITIONS with the need of using **boolean Expressions** like AND, OR, NOT are a very hard stuff at that age.

   Suggestion:

-  - What about starting to teach C++ for pupils with: putc(), loop() and going on with vars and  assignment.
+   	- What about starting to teach C++ for pupils inthe **2nd grade** with: putc(), loop() and going on with vars and assignment.
   	- Forming them to statements to creating textual outputs on the (screen || printer).
   	- Assigning, and the operations add, subtract, multiply, divide and modulo are enough challenging  at that age.
-  - and teaching in then next, the 3rd grade:
-  	- Conditions inklusive Boolean Algebra.
+  	- and teaching in then next, the **3rd grade** conditions inklusive Boolean Algebra.
-	. and later functions _and then the power of the full for(;;){} iteration_
+		- and in the *following-years* the full power of C/C++  (functions, for(;;){}, ...)

   What do you think  ?
+  	- Seen from the Pont of View: Year 2020
    	- How far COULD the teaching-level for bachelor students in 2034 of Programming (C/C++) for the now 4-year old kindergarden children be?
-   - Compared to 2020  bachelor students?
+   	- Compared to nowadays 2020 bachelor students?
   And what would be their favored programming language ?

 ### REMARK on OPTIMIZAtion: ###